 One thing we don’t like about pad Thai, however, is that it requires a million dishes and always makes our kitchen look like a complete disaster by the time I’m finished cooking.
 This version is an attempt to remedy that problem be requiring fewer dishes, and incorporate even more veggies into the mix, completely nixing the need for noodles altogether.

 And with that, I present you with noodle-free pad Thai.
+It’s a highly modified version (not traditional) but is inspired by the flavors and concept of Pad Thai.

 This pad Thai uses thinly grated carrots and zucchini in place of traditional rice noodles, dressed in a simple savory-sweet marinade reminiscent of the traditional pad Thai sauce.
 Then I add fresh tofu, peanut sauce, sriracha, cilantro, and fresh peanuts.